benci-magpoc/feed-reader-testing/README.md

 - **Initial Entries test suite** - this test suite checks if there is an entry in the feed container.

 - **New Feed Selection test suite** - this test suite tests to see if the content is updated properly.

+## Steps to Run

+Download or clone this repository to your computer.
+Once the files are unzipped, run the index.html file in order to run this project.

 ## Contributor